Antha (film)

 The film was released after a lengthy battle of the makers with the Central Board of Film Certification over a few scenes in the film that allegedly glorified violence.
 It culminated with the director and producer meeting then Prime Minister Indira Gandhi, a parliamentary debate over the film's release and a subsequent judicial verdict in their favour.
-Upon release, the film was met with a massive commercial success.
+The film was met with commercial success.
 While it is seen as a landmark in Kannada cinema, Ambareesh's performance further strengthened his image as a 'rebel star', known for playing anti-establishment roles.
 At the 1981–82 Karnataka State Film Awards, the film received three awards: Best Screenplay (Babu), Best Cinematographer (P. S. Prakash) and Special Jury Award (Ambareesh).

 It was remade in Telugu as Antham Kadidi Aarambam (1981), in Tamil as Thyagi (1982) and in Hindi as Meri Aawaz Suno (1981).

 Plot

 Sushil Kumar is an honest Inspector, who leads a happy life with his wife Sunitha and his mother.
-Kanwar Lal is a cold-blooded gangster, who is a doppelganger of Sushil is in prison under life imprisonment, as he is the head of a crime syndicate, who controls dangerous gangsters headed by his partners Beg, Mekjee Topiwala and Ajab Singh, who are involved in counterfeit and human trafficking.
+Kanwar Lal, a cold-blooded gangster, who is a doppelganger of Sushil is in prison under life imprisonment, as he is the head of a crime syndicate.
+He controls dangerous gangsters headed by his partners Beg, Mekjee Topiwala and Ajab Singh, who are involved in counterfeit and human trafficking.
 The CBI Chief Shankar hatches a plan to send Sushil in the place of Kanwar to catch Kanwar's partners, who have high-level influence in the society.
 Sushil takes up the job by informing his family that he is headed for special duty.
 Sushil masquerades as Kanwar and creates an impression that Kanwar has escaped from prison and succeeds in joining the syndicate where he starts collecting intel about the gang's illegal activities.

-When Sushil's mother dies of stroke, but is not in the position to attend his mother's funeral.
-While being with Kanwar's partners, Sushil confronts his lost-sister Shobha, where circumstances forces her to perform a cabaret number.
+When Sushil's mother dies of stroke, he is not in the position to attend his mother's funeral.
+While being with Kanwar's partners, Sushil confronts his lost-sister Shobha, whose circumstances have forced her to perform a cabaret number.
 Both are unable to bear the pain and Shobha commits suicide.
 Sushil was unable to acknowledge his sister, fearing for his identity and purpose.
-Sushil succeeds in his mission of collecting the illegal activities of the gang, including the higher officials of the government with evidence, but the partners capture him, after learning his identity.
+Sushil succeeds in his mission of collecting information about the illegal activities of the gang, including the higher officials of the government with evidence, but the partners capture him, after learning his identity.
 Sushil manages to safeguard the collected evidence.
 They keep him in their custody and torture him.
 They kidnap Sunitha, who is carrying Sushil's child and kill her in Sushil's presence.
 Sushil escapes and reaches the higher officials with evidence, but learns that they are helpless in arresting them.
-Sushil takes law into his own hands and kills Kanwar's partners where he surrenders himself to the Judiciary with evidence.
+Sushil takes law into his own hands and kills Kanwar's partners.
+He then surrenders himself to the Judiciary with evidence.